Records Management Lifecycle: Definition, Phases, Importance & Best Practices

 Records Lifecycle: Other Stages To Know About

-Although the above is the primary records life cycle, your organization’s demands may require changes.
+Although the above are the primary records life cycle stages, your organization's demands may require changes.
 For instance, your company may want to add a phase to control how documents are stored, either electronically or on paper.
-So, take a look at some other stages that your organization may include in its records lifecycle:
+So, take a look at some other stages that your organization may include in its life cycle of records management:

 Store

-It is crucial for the organization’s to preserve their records correctly to ensure easy access.
+It is crucial for the organization to preserve its records correctly to ensure easy access.
 This stage will involve how efficiently and properly your organization will preserve paper documents and the location and ways to store electronic documents.

 Secure